 For over-the-air updates, the system must be connected to an active WiFi connection.
-The user will select the WiFi button, which will then start the process of verifying the system software version against the latest software version that is available.
+The user will select the WiFi button, which will then start the process of checking the system software version against the latest software version that is available.

 If an update is available, the software screen will display a message with the new software version and the download size.
-Pressing the INSTALL button begins the download process.
-The dialog box will show the user the download percentage complete.
+Pressing the Download button begins the download process.
+The progress bar at the bottom of the 7" screen will show the user the download is complete.

-After the download is completed, the INSTALL button will highlight.
-Pressing the INSTALL button will cause the system to reboot and animation on the 12" screen.
+After the download is completed, the Install button will highlight.
+Pressing the Install button will cause the system to reboot the animation on the 12" screen.
 This status bar shows the user the progress of the software update.
 After the software update is complete the system will reboot into the application.